 There are various fancy dining options, but there is a casual dining place which would certainly be my choice with children.

-Typical price: £5056 for a 9 night European Explorer cruise to Rome from Southampton for a family of four sharing a cabin with a balcony in September 2024.
+Typical price: £4656 for a 14 night Mediterranean cruise from Southampton for a family of four sharing a cabin with a balcony in September 2025.
+That is £83 per person, per night.

 They’re also one of the only cruiselines I’ve found which has thought of what they can offer 18-20 year olds (presumably others assume that an 18 year old would enjoy following their parents around).